jay23606/qfl-bot-genie/README.md

 (RSI_SCALAR defaulted to 1.0--this lets you increase or decrease deals relative to RSI value)

-(RSI_UPPER defaulted TO 70--once the RSI of BTC approaches this value we set MaxActiveDeals to 1)
+(RSI_UPPER defaulted TO 70--if the RSI of BTC approaches this value we set MaxActiveDeals to 1; simultaneous deals are taken only when RSI is not overbought)

 QFL% = ATRp * QFLP_SCALAR